amirmc/amirmc.github.com/bio/index.md

 co-founded the [Springboard][] accelerator programme (now part of [Techstars][]), funding four teams for three months in Cambridge.
 Following this, he led an investment into one of the companies and served as Board Observer.
-Amir also led [Cambridge University Entrepreneurs][], where he founded the software competition, based on the principle of developing prototypes rather than business plans.
+Amir also led [Cambridge University Entrepreneurs][CUE], where he founded the software competition, based on the principle of developing prototypes rather than business plans.
 Amir has a diverse academic background with an MSci in Physics and a PhD in Neuroscience